bigfix/developer.bigfix.com/site/pages/tools/session_relevance_tester.md

 Click [Session Relevance](/relevance/guide/session/) to access the part dedicated to the Session Relevance language.

-It also includes modules such as the Session Relevance Editor module, the Inspector Reference module, and the Web Reports module. which simply returns the values from the Properties inspector.
+It also includes modules such as the Session Relevance Editor module, the Inspector Reference module, and the Web Reports module, which simply returns the values from the Properties inspector.
 It provides a fast and efficient way to browse through available inspectors and their corresponding creation methods and properties.

 {% endsection %}